-- 2.4 Each committee must have at least one SCJC member appointed to it. - 2.5 A SCJC member's period of appointment to a committee will run concurrently with their appointment to the SCJC.
+- 2.4 Each committee must have at least one SCJC member appointed to it. - 2.5 An SCJC member's period of appointment to a committee will run concurrently with their appointment to the SCJC.
 Subject to standing orders 2.8 and 9.3, committee members will be appointed for a period of three years, beginning from the date upon which the SCJC approved the appointment.
-On the expiry of a period of appointment, the SCJC may agree to appoint a member for a further period of up to three years. - 2.6 A committee member may, by giving notice in writing to the Chair of the committee, resign as a member of a committee.
-A SCJC member may, by giving notice in writing to the Chair of the SCJC, resign as a member of a committee. - 2.7 If the Chair of the committee and the Chair of the SCJC are satisfied that a member's attendance at meetings has been unsatisfactory or that the member is otherwise unable or
+On the expiry of a period of appointment, the SCJC may agree to appoint a member for a further period of up to three years.

-- unfit to discharge the functions of a member, they may, by giving notice in writing to the member, remove that person from the committee. - 2.8 Where appropriate, periods of reappointment will be staggered to ensure some continuity of membership.
+- 2.6 Representatives of the Scottish Courts and Tribunals Service, the Scottish Legal Aid Board and the Scottish Government have standing appointments to committees. - 2.7 The Scottish Courts and Tribunals Service, the Scottish Legal Aid Board and the Scottish Government may nominate one alternative representative to attend on behalf of a standing appointee to a committee. - 2.8 A committee member may, by giving notice in writing to the Chair of the committee, resign as a member of a committee.
+An SCJC member may, by giving notice in writing to the Chair of the SCJC, resign as a member of a committee. - 2.9 If the Chair of the committee and the Chair of the SCJC are satisfied that a member's attendance at meetings has been unsatisfactory or that the member is otherwise unable or unfit to discharge the functions of a member, they may, by giving notice in writing to the member, remove that person from the committee. - 2.10 Where appropriate, periods of reappointment will be staggered to ensure some continuity of membership.